-Article 9-A - Railroad and trucking corporations that do not elect to be taxed under Article 9 must file under Article 9-A. New York C corporations must file Forms CT-3, General Business Corporation Franchise Tax Return. and CT-3-M, General Business Corporation MTA Surcharge Return, if applicable; and New York S corporations must file Form CT-3-S, New York S Corporation Franchise Tax Return, within 21/2 months after the end of the tax year.
-These corporations, except New York S corporations, may also be included on a combined return on Form CT-3-A. General Business Corporation Combined Franchise Tax Return.
+Article 9-A - Railroad and trucking corporations that do not elect to be taxed under Article 9 must file under Article 9-A. New York C corporations must file Forms CT-3, General Business Corporation Franchise Tax Return, and, if applicable, CT-3-M, General Business Corporation MTA Surcharge Return; and New York S corporations must file Form CT-3-S, New York S Corporation Franchise Tax Return.
+These corporations, except New York S corporations, may also be included on a combined return on Form CT-3-A, General Business Corporation Combined Franchise Tax Return.